zarathustra323/graceful-tests/README.md

 # Graceful Shutdown and Health Check Tests

 ## Running
+_You must have Docker Engine 18.06.0+ to run this application (due to compose file format 3.7)_

 To start, execute `docker-compose up`.
 To stop, execute `docker-compose down`.

 ## Yarn